 Professional honors and awards as well as invited addresses speak to the quality of the contribution.
-Innovative instructional techniques can be evaluated by peers, students, and school directors/department heads.
+Innovative instructional techniques can be evaluated by peers, Students, and Unit Heads.

-Service: The quality of service to students, such as academic advising, directing field trips, etc., should be evaluated by students, peers, and school directors/department heads.
+Service: The quality of service to Students, such as academic advising, directing field trips, etc., should be evaluated by Students, peers, and Unit Heads.